MicrosoftDocs/Viva/Viva/insights/Setup/assign-user-roles.md

 audience: Admin
 ---

-# Assign roles for Viva Insights
+# Assign user roles for Viva Insights

 People can work with Microsoft Viva Insights only after they've been assigned a role.
 See [Roles in Viva Insights](../use/user-roles.md) for details on what each role can do with Viva Insights or Workplace Analytics.
-Refer to the following when assigning roles:
+Refer to the following for assigning roles:

 * [Assign Viva Insights roles](#assign-viva-insights-roles)
 * [Assign Workplace Analytics roles](#assign-workplace-analytics-roles)